GoogleCloudPlatform/java-docs-samples/datastore/schedule-export/README.md

 * `output_url_prefix` (required)-specifies where to save your Cloud Datastore export.
 If the URL ends with a `/`, it's used as is.
 Otherwise, the app adds a timesamp to the url.
 * 'kind' (optional, multiple)-restricts export to only these kinds.
-* 'namespace' (optional, multiple)-restricts export to only these namespaces.
+* 'namespace_id' (optional, multiple)-restricts export to only these namespaces.

 Modify and deploy the cronjob: